 Your request might be for the cost of tuition, art supplies, or travel/living expenses: these grants are intended to make it possible for you to participate in a program that will have significance to you in some way.
 The fund does not support requests for equipment or sports programs.
 Preference is given to projects taking place within the Berkshire Taconic region.

 Berkshire Taconic Community Foundation does not support organizations that in their constitution, by-laws or practice discriminate against a person or group on the basis of age, race, national origin, ethnicity, gender, disability, sexual orientation, political affiliation or religious belief.

 Generally the awards will be from $200 to $800.
 Payments will be made directly to the organization or vendor.

-Recipients will be required to complete a grant report about their experiences by September 30.
+Recipients will be required to complete a grant report about their experiences.